Published Jul 19, 2021

 What type of encrypted messaging do you use and is it secure?

-Qredo's Layer 3 protocol will be based on Matrix, a decentralized messaging protocol.
+Qredo's Layer 3 protocol is based on Matrix, a decentralized messaging protocol.
 The security of Matrix is such that it is used widely within both UK and French governments, and has been adopted by a number of defense consortiums.
 Matrix is open source with a number of implementations and a wide developer community.

 How has Satoshi’s ethos inspired Qredo?